-19. Not Writing a Builder: the Command Builder 121 20.
-Pseudo-Builders: the AddMethod function 123 21.
+Not Writing a Builder: the Command Builder 20.
+Pseudo-Builders: the AddMethod function .
+123 21.
 Writing Scanners .
 125 21.1.
-A Simple Scanner Example 125 21.2.
-Adding a search path to a scanner: FindPathDirs 126 22.
+A Simple Scanner Example .
+125 21.2.
+Adding a search path to a scanner: FindPathDirs .
+126 22.
 Building From Code Repositories .
 128 22.1.
-The Repository Method 128 22.2.
-Finding source files in repositories .
-128 22.3.
-Finding #include files in repositories .
-129 22.3.1.
-Limitations on #include files in repositories 130 22.4.
+The Repository Method 22.2.
+Finding source files in repositories 22.3.
+Finding #include files in repositories 22.3.1.
+Limitations on #include files in repositories 22.4.
 Finding the SConstruct file in repositories 22.5.
-Finding derived files in repositories 131 22.6.
-Guaranteeing local copies of files 23.
-Multi-Platform Configuration (Autoconf Functionality) 23.1.
+Finding derived files in repositories 22.6.
+Guaranteeing local copies of files 23 Multi-Platform Configuration (Autoconf Functionality) 23.1.
 Configure Contexts 23.2.
 Checking for the Existence of Header Files 23.3.
 Checking for the Availability of a Function 23.4.
 Checking for the Availability of a Library 23.5.
 Checking for the Availability of a typedef 23.6.
 Checking the size of a datatype 23.7.
-Adding Your Own Custom Checks 23.8.
-Not Configuring When Cleaning Targets .
-137 24.
-Caching Built Files .
-139 24.1.
-Specifying the Shared Cache Directory 139 24.2.
-Keeping Build Output Consistent .
-140 24.3.
-Not Using the Shared Cache for Specific Files 140 24.4.
-Disabling the Shared Cache 141 24.5.
-Populating a Shared Cache With Already-Built Files 141 24.6.
-Minimizing Cache Contention: therandom Option 142 25.
-Alias Targets 144 26.
+Checking for the Presence of a program 23.8.
+Adding Your Own Custom Checks 24 23.9.
+Not Configuring When Cleaning Targets 24.
+24.1.
+Specifying the Shared Cache Directory 24.2.
+Keeping Build Output Consistent 24.3.
+Not Using the Shared Cache for Specific Files 24.4.
+Disabling the Shared Cache 24.5.
+Populating a Shared Cache With Already-Built Files 24.6.
+Minimizing Cache Contention: therandom Option Alias Targets 26.
 Java Builds 26.1.
 Building Java Class Files: the Java Builder 26.2.
 How SCons Handles Java Dependencies 26.3.
 Building Java Archive (.jar) Files: the Jar Builder 26.4.
 Building C Header and Stub Files: the JavaH Builder 26.5.
 Building RMI Stub and Skeleton Class Files: the RMIC Builder 27.
 Miscellaneous Functionality 27.1.
 Verifying the Python Version: the EnsurePythonVersion Function 27.2.
 Verifying the SCons Version: the EnsureSConsVersion Function 27.3.
 Explicitly Terminating SCons While Reading SConscript Files: the Exit Function 27.4.
-Searching for Files: the FindFile Function 27.5.
-Handling Nested Lists: the Flatten Function 27.6.
-Finding the Invocation Directory: the GetLaunchDir Function 28.
-Troubleshooting 28.1.
-Why is That Target Being Rebuilt? thedebug=explain Option 28.2.
-What's in That Construction Environment? the Dump Method 28.3.
-What Dependencies Does SCons Know About? thetree Option 28.4.
+Searching for Files: the FindFile Function .
+151 27.5.
+Handling Nested Lists: the Flatten Function .
+153 27.6.
+Finding the Invocation Directory: the GetLaunchDir Function .
+154 28.
+Troubleshooting .
+156 28.1.
+Why is That Target Being Rebuilt? thedebug=explain Option .
+156 28.2.
+What's in That Construction Environment? the Dump Method .
+158 28.3.
+What Dependencies Does SCons Know About? thetree Option .
+162 28.4.
 How is SCons Constructing the Command Lines It Executes? thedebug=presub Option 28.5.
 Where is SCons Searching for Libraries? thedebug=findlibs Option 28.6.
 Where is SCons Blowing Up? thedebug=stacktrace Option 28.7.
 How is SCons Making Its Decisions? thetaskmastertrace Option 28.8.
 Watch SCons prepare targets for building: thedebug=prepare Option 28.9.
-Why is a file disappearing? thedebug=duplicate Option A. Construction Variables -172
+Why is a file disappearing? thedebug=duplicate Option

+A. Construction Variables 172

-B. Builders 226
+B. Builders 227

 C. Tools 252

 D. Functions and Environment Methods 266

-E. Handling Common Tasks 300
+E Handling Common Tasks 300